jonathan-poole/qs-admin-guide/docs/system_planning/review_architecture_scale_plan.md

 1. An editor.
 This could be Visio, PowerPoint, or web editors like [Gliffy](https://gliffy.com) and [Draw.io](https://draw.io).

 2. A set of base icons or symbols

-  a.
-If the deployment is on-premises:
+  - If the deployment is on-premises:

     - a server